joliencremers/joliencremers.github.io/BA.md

 A Bayesian joint model for a longitudinal and time-to-event outcome:

-- **Cremers, J.**, Mortensen, L.H. & Ekstrøm, C.T. (submitted).
+- **Cremers, J.**, Mortensen, L.H. & Ekstrom, C.T. (submitted).
 A Joint Model for Longitudinal and Time-to-Event Data in Life Course Research: Employment Status and Time to Retirement.

 Bayesian methods for circular data analysis: